 -What opportunities and risks arise in mediation when the architectural heritage of minorities is placed at the centre?

-Please submit an extended abstract (max. one page/500 words) with a short CV by 15 November 2024.
+Please submit an extended abstract (max. one page/500 words) with a short CV by 15 December 2024 (extended).
 The submitted proposals will then be reviewed by the project advisory board in a peer review process.
-Feedback will be provided on 16.
-December 2024.
+Feedback will be provided end of January 2025.
 The full paper submission for accepted presentations is planned for the beginning of May 2025.
 A Proceedings will be published after the conference.

 Please send your suggestions and enquiries to: denkmalschutzjahr2025@arch.ethz.ch